KUHLwasStolen/E92dashModEnder3Display/README.md

 I am not an expert at designing circuits and just want to give you a general idea about the correct wiring.
 Any constructive input on how to improve the schematic is greatly appreciated!

+## Logging
+As mentioned above, the project offers optional logging capability.
+Data is stored to a SD-card in .csv format.
+For space reasons non-floating-point values in HEX, so not really human readable.
+I originally wanted to build (and in fact have built) a spreadsheet that takes the logged data, converts it and then plots it, making the process very user-friendly.
+Unfortunately, I think I have overestimated the flexibility of such a solution (or I am just not skilled enough with spreadsheets...).
+That said, I will probably have to pivot to a (semi-)custom solution, which allows the data to be plotted by some other tools.
+(I will try to provide scripts to make the process as user-friendly as possible!)

 ## Hardware
 Here you can find a list of materials needed for the project.
 Note that this list always reflects the current state of the project and might change over time.